MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/sales-copilot-faq.md

 ## Is Copilot in Dynamics 365 Sales available in all regions?

-No, Copilot in Dynamics 365 Sales is not available in the following regions:
+No, Copilot in Dynamics 365 Sales is not available in the following regions, even if Azure OpenAI endpoints are available in those regions:

 - South Africa (ZAF)
 - Germany (GER)